Notice regarding the quality of machine translation

 For further information: Article L. 324-1 of the Tourism Code.

 The organization that made the filing visit has one month from the date on which the visit of the furnished apartment ended to give the renter of the furnished or his agent the certificate of visitation, which includes:

 - A control report attesting to compliance with the classification table in the requested category;

 - The control grid provided by the evaluator

 - a proposal for a classification decision for the category indicated in the control report.

 The renter of the furnished or his agent has a period of fifteen days from the receipt of this certificate of visit to refuse the proposal of classification.
 At the end of this period and in the absence of refusal, the classification is acquired.
 The classification is pronounced for a period of five years.

-To go further Article D. 324-4 of the Tourism Code.
+For further information: Article D. 324-4 of the Tourism Code.

 If necessary, obtain a label (Gîte de France, Clévacances, Fleur de soleil, etc.)